MystenLabs/sui/doc/book/src/basics/display.md

 ## Example

-For the Hero module below, the Display would vary based on the "name", "id" and "img_url" properties of the type "Hero".
+For the following Hero module, the Display would vary based on the "name", "id" and "img_url" properties of the type "Hero".
 The template defined in the init function can be represented as:

 ```json
 {